david-rockwood/fimpad/README.md

 ```

 The line with "Joe: Yes" is where it ran out of tokens before it could add more words or punctuation.
 We'll see how to deal with that in the next section.

-But in the next example we can hide knowledge of the fact that Joe dislikes all types of dogs.
+In the next example we can hide knowledge of the fact that Joe dislikes all types of dogs.
 First the state before generation:
 ```
 Joe: Hi Jane.
 Jane: Hi Joe.
 Let me ask you, what do you think of dogs?